 Laura Otto-Salaj, PhD

 Dr. Laura Otto-Salaj received her doctorate in social psychology from Temple University.
-Prior to her current position, she conducted HIV behavioral research at the Medical College of Wisconsin.
+Prior to her position at UW-Milwaukee, she conducted HIV behavioral research at the Medical College of Wisconsin.

-Dr. Otto-Salaj is currently principal investigator of the Youth-Oriented Substance Abuse and Trauma Counseling (YOSAT) program, funded by the Health Resources and Services Administration (HRSA).
-This grant provides support for training MSW students in substance abuse counseling and trauma-informed care, and is a team effort involving Drs.
+Dr. Otto-Salaj was principal investigator of the Youth-Oriented Substance Abuse and Trauma Counseling (YOSAT) program, funded by the Health Resources and Services Administration (HRSA).
+This grant provided support for training MSW students in substance abuse counseling and trauma-informed care, and was a team effort involving Drs.
 Lisa Berger, Deb Padgett and Dimitri Topitzes, and Ms. Jeanne Wagner.

 M.A., Social Psychology, Temple University, 1990